sagemathinc/cocalc-doc/source/howto/octave.rst

 `GNU Octave <https://octave.org/>`_ is a scientific programming language that provides drop-in compatibility with many Matlab scripts.

-Octave can create graphics images.
+With CoCalc, you can display plots created by Octave.
 Here are two ways to do that:

 #####################################
 Octave with Jupyter Kernel